chipsalliance/Caliptra/doc/Caliptra.md

 ## Secure boot flow

-A Caliptra RTM shall follow and implement the secure boot guidelines as described in [Reference 3](#ref-3).
+Caliptra shall follow and implement the secure boot guidelines as described in [Reference 3](#ref-3).

 For the detailed flow, see the [HW Section](#hardware-section).